emmanueltouzery/key-menu.nvim/README.md

 ## Highlights

 - Just works.
 Lightweight and simple.
 Minimal configuration.
-- Hint window pops up next to your cursor, and uses as little screen real estate as possible.
+- The hint window pops up next to your cursor, and uses as little screen real estate as possible.
 - No custom syntax for creating mappings – just use Neovim's standard, built-in `vim.keymap.set`.

 ## Setup and usage